verify-U-GmbH/api-documentation/lib/web/index/esign.html.md

 Electronic signature is a process of issuing a short term electronic certificate for applying qualified electronic signature (QES) on PDF document.

-It consists of two steps which are added to the basic identification flow:
+The following step is added to the basic identification flow:

-- A video identification session
 - Generation of electronic signature by SMS PIN

 You can add the Electronic signature service to the identification flow in the [identification channels](channels) section of your business dashboard.